 When it comes to how animals are farmed in Australia, standards and practices can vary between farming systems and individual producers, with many methods of (often painful) husbandry procedures legal, but not necessarily best for animal welfare.

-That’s why we recommend looking for four key features in a certification program: detailed standards that are publicly available, regular auditing and independence.
+That’s why we recommend looking for four key features in a certification program: detailed standards that are publicly available, regular assessment and independence.

 Having a detailed set of standards provides the foundation for a certification program which all other aspects can be measured against.
 For RSPCA Approved, that means standards (which are regularly reviewed) that focus on addressing the physical and behavioural needs of the animal and are animal-specific, as different species have different needs.